Where Passion Meets Creativity

 Growing Through Design, 2023

 One of my favorite classes at Marquette University was Communication Toolbox, where I had the opportunity to work extensively with Adobe Creative Suite to create projects that I’m truly proud of.
 The work I produced in this class laid the foundation for my early career in communications and design and sparked my passion for this field.
 It’s a skill set I continue to refine every day, pushing myself to grow creatively and technically.
-Adobe is an incredibly fascinating platform that allows for limitless creativity, and learning to harness its tools has been both challenging and deeply rewarding.
+Adobe is an incredibly fascinating platform that allows for limitless creativity, and learning to harness its tools has been both a challenge that I am thrilled to take on and deeply rewarding.

 Created on: Adobe Creative Cloud